-Need some fantastic DIY teacher gift ideas?
+Need some fantastic DIY teacher gift ideas for your favorite teacher?
 These are easy to make, and based on a list of things that teachers REALLY want!
 No coffee mugs here.
 Try one of these cute teacher appreciation gifts today.

-Do you have a special teacher in your life?
+Do you have a special school teacher in your life?
 One that made a big impression?
 I do – it was my own mom!
 My mother was a fifth grade teacher for many years, and I thought I was never in her class, she’s still the most important teacher in my life.

 Teachers are truly amazing in my opinion!
 Teacher appreciation gifts have always been on my list for the end of the school year, but there’s another option besides purchasing – you can always DIY as well (a combination is nice too!).

 What Gifts Do They Really Want?

-So I actually surveyed my mom and some other teachers online to find out what teacher appreciation gifts are best.
+So I actually surveyed my mom and some other teachers online (elementary through high school) to find out what teacher appreciation gifts are best.
 There was a resounding “no more coffee mugs” and a big “yes” vote for handmade cards, DIY presents, and gift cards.